CE Compliance Certification

 2. When was the MDR implemented?

-3. WHEN DO MEDICAL DEVICE MANUFACTURERS NEED TO COMPLY TO THE NEW MDR?
+3. WHEN DO MEDICAL DEVICE MANUFACTURERS NEED TO COMPLY WITH THE NEW MDR?

 From 26 May 2020, new devices will have to meet the requirements of the MDR in order to be placed in the European market.
 Devices holding a certificate from a European Notified Body under either the Medical Device Directive (93/42/EEC) or the Active Implantable Medical Devices Directive (90/385/EEC) have an additional grace period and may continue to be placed on the market until 26 May 2024 if the manufacturer fulfil the specific prerequisite requirements drawn in the MDR.